The 2014 awards are now closed, See details of the winning projects below!

 Groundswell UK’s ‘Homeless Health Peer Advocacy Service’

 Homeless people have complex health needs and are extremely expensive patients because they often miss appointments, have multiple health problems but low adherence to treatment and have high levels of unplanned admissions to hospital.
 By offering one-to-one support for homeless people to attend health appointments Groundswell’s Homeless Health Peer Advocacy service addresses all these issues.
-Volunteers and employed project workers - all who are former volunteers themselves with personal experience of homelessness - provide not only practical support such as travel fares, reminders and accompaniment to appointments but crucially build the skills, confidence and knowledge to enable clients to continue accessing health services independently.
+Volunteers and employed project workers - all who are former volunteers themselves with personal experience of homelessness - provide practical support such as travel fares, reminders and accompaniment to appointments and build the skills, confidence and knowledge to enable clients to continue accessing health services independently.

 2nd Prize: £15,000